Compact and aligned text (CAT) Client

 client (Any) –

-Shows information about currently configured aliases to indices including filter and routing infos.
+Shows information about aliases currently configured to indexes, including filter and routing information.

 Parameters: